 Paul's worry is that false teachers are exerting great influence over the Colossian Christians.
 These teachers seem outwardly to be following the Gospel's warnings against self-indulgence, by "promoting rigor of devotion and self-abasement and severity to the body" (2:23).
 But such teaching is empty and even harmful, Paul says, because it doesn't come from Christ.
 It is the result of someone being "puffed up without reason by his sensuous mind" (2:18) and pretending to have some kind of supernatural knowledge.
 It only has the "appearance of wisdom."

 "What's wrong with you, Colossians?"
 Paul seems to be asking.
 He reminds them that when they learned to worship Jesus Christ as the true God, they were freed from the old, oppressive belief that "elemental spirits" ruled their lives and must be placated.
 Why, he asks, are they now willing to listen to these teachers who ask them to return to the worship of angels?
-Why do they agree to submit to unnecessary regulations: "Do not handle, Do not taste, Do not touch" (2:21)?
+Why do they agree to submit to unnecessary regulations such as "Do not handle, Do not taste, Do not touch" (2:21)?

 All the regulations imposed by these teachers are a lot of work.
 Their followers must know what things to avoid, what things to do regularly, and what are the best ways to keep from being "disqualified" by their teachers.
 Paul encourages the Colossians to forget all that, because it is the wrong work.
 He suggests that they do some other things: Hold fast to Christ who is the Head, and seek and set their minds on the things that are above rather than those that are on earth (2: 19, 3:1-2).
 Yes, these things are also work, but they are the right kind, because they lead to salvation.
 They are the kind of work that the Archangel Jehudiel can support and assist.